aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-workbooks-and-worksheets/apply-conditional-formatting-in-worksheets/_index.md

 1. *Apply conditional formatting based on cell value.
    Below is the code used to accomplish the task.
 I applies conditional formatting on a cell.

-{{< gist "aspose-cells" "c326c6c668fc372e30569fa9e0f6bf4b" "Examples-CSharp-Articles-ApplyConditionalFormatting-ApplyConditionalFormattingCellValue-1.cs" >}}
+{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ApplyConditionalFormatting-ApplyConditionalFormattingCellValue-1.cs" >}}

 When the above code is executed, conditional formatting is applied to cell “A1” in first worksheet of the output file (output.xls).
 The conditional formatting applied to A1 depends on the cell value.
 If the cell value of A1 is between 50 and 100 the background color is red due to the conditional formatting applied.

 ## **Using Aspose.Cells to Apply Conditional Formatting Based on Formula**

 1. Applying conditional formatting depending on formula (Code Snippet) Below is the code to accomplish the task.
 It applies conditional formatting on B3.

-{{< gist "aspose-cells" "c326c6c668fc372e30569fa9e0f6bf4b" "Examples-CSharp-Articles-ApplyConditionalFormatting-ApplyConditionalFormattingFormula-1.cs" >}}
+{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ApplyConditionalFormatting-ApplyConditionalFormattingFormula-1.cs" >}}

 When the above code is executed, conditional formatting is applied to cell “B3” in the first worksheet of the output file (output.xls).
 The conditional formatting applied depends on the formula which calculates the value of “B3” as sum of B1 & B2.